isomerpages/nlb-mobile-guide/spotlight/wellbeing/strongfemaleprotagonist.md

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://www.pexels.com/photo/light-nature-sky-sunset-53364/
 " target="_blank">https://www.pexels.com/photo/light-nature-sky-sunset-53364</a></p>

-<p>In the spirit of International Women’s Day on March 8, here is a series of videos, articles, graphic novels and books which feature interesting female characters.
-The quality of resilience is common in all these characters, hence the first article which starts this learning package.</p>
+<p>In the spirit of International Women’s Day on March 8, here is a series of videos, articles, graphic novels and books, which feature interesting female characters.
+The quality of resilience is common in all these characters, hence the first article, which starts this learning package.</p>

 <h4>Articles</h4>